tcltest - Test harness support code and utilities

 The alternative mode of constraint control is enabled by setting

--limitconstraints to true.
-With that configuration setting, all existing
+configure -limitconstraints to true.
+With that configuration setting,

--constraints is set, all those constraints are set to true.
-The effect is
+configure -constraints is set, all those constraints are set to true.

--limitconstraints are in use, only those tests including only constraints
+configure -limitconstraints are in use, only those tests including

-configure -constraints list are run; all others are skipped.
+only constraints from the configure -constraints list are run; all

 configure -constraints knownBug \